AyeshaAzam/Amazon-app-with-tailwind-darkmode/README.md

 ### Live Demo : https://amazon-app-with-tailwind-darkmode.netlify.app/

 ## to build the css: npm run build:css

+## everytime we need to compile the tailwind css file to our public folder: npm run dev

 ## to run the app: use the live server by right click....